zxc916684603/ecs/intl.en-US/User Guide/Snapshots/Apply automatic snapshot policies to disks.md

 1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. Select the target region.
-3. In the left-side navigation pane, click Cloud Disks.
+3. In the left-side navigation pane, click **Disks**.
-4. Select the disk for which you want to execute the policy and click Automatic Snapshot Policy.
+4. Select the disk for which you want to execute the policy and click **Create Automatic Snapshot Policy**.
 5. Enable the automatic snapshot function and select the desired snapshot policy.
 6. Click **OK**.